 Please be aware that the decision made by the review panel is final and not subject to appeal.
 However, in the event that a request is denied, the student may submit additional documentation for review if they feel that it is pertinent to the original TAP Waiver request.

-The C Average waiver is separate from the one-time academic standing waiver and may be granted more than once if circumstances warrant.
+The C-Average waiver is separate from the one-time Good Academic Standing Waiver and may be granted more than once if circumstances warrant.

-For more information regarding your TAP Award and the policies that govern waiver requirements, please visit http://www.hesc.com/bulletin.nsf.
+For more information regarding your TAP Award and the policies that govern waiver requirements, please visit HESC at www.hesc.ny.gov.